linuxct/descendant.github.io/_posts/2019-01-13-OneDotFive.md

 - Synced to latest phh sources plus the following additions:
 - Fixed USSD for MTK devices

-Be sure to get yourself a fresh version of Descendant [here] (https://descendant.github.io/downloads/)
+Be sure to get yourself a fresh version of Descendant [here](https://descendant.github.io/downloads/).

 ---